idrinth-thalui/core/dialogue/idrinthFollowerDialogueCaryalindIdle.md

 - I'm not sure why I don't gut you like a fish!
 - The Pride of the Thalmor fleeing his perfect life, ludicrous!
 - For what your family has done, you should have killed yourself!
+- A dagger is a distasteful weapon, why not take a warrior's weapon, Thallery?
 - The Pride of the Thalmor fleeing his life, as if...
 - Not many can say, they actually left the Thalmor behind!
+- I wonder why you don't use any magic, Thallery.
 - I'm not sure if you are a wolf in sheep's clothing, Thallery
 - If you are serious about leaving the Thalmor, maybe this is your best chance.
+- Maybe you should try and practice one of the magic arts, Caryalind?
 - Maybe you want to learn some tricks from me?
 They could come in handy!
 - Your father is a dangerous man, you need to grow up to face him!
 - We should spend some time talking about our, the Aldmeri, history!